 The insight here is that changes in methods of determining transfer prices will likely change the allocation of taxable income among countries.
-In many instances, the move towards global apportionment type methods will increase the taxable income attributable to developing countries whose current share of total income may be less than the amount of income determined with respect to such factors as sales, employment, or total assets.
+In many instances, the move towards global apportionment type methods will increase the taxable income attributable to developing countries whose current share of total income may be less than the amount of income determined with respect to such factors as sales, employment or total assets.
 Changes that increase the potential tax liability for foreign investors will likely make tax incentives more attractive.

-VI.
-Conclusion
+5. Conclusion

 Tax incentives can play a useful role in encouraging both domestic and foreign investment.
-How useful, and at what cost, depends on how well the tax incentive programs are designed, implemented, and monitored.
-This paper has examined the costs and benefits of tax incentives, the relative advantages and disadvantages of different types of incentives, and important considerations in designing, granting and monitoring the use of tax incentives to increase investment and growth.
+How useful they can be, and at what cost, depends on how well the tax incentive programmes are designed, implemented and monitored.
+The present chapter has examined the costs and benefits of tax incentives, the relative advantages and disadvantages of different types of incentives, and important considerations in designing, granting and monitoring the use of tax incentives to increase investment and growth.